New Delhi and scores of Indian districts under lockdown to contain coronavirus spread

 “A breakdown of law and order will be the worst thing to happen at this point,” he said on condition of anonymity.

-Factories, large industrial parks and banks have declared shutdowns or found ways to minimize contact in offices.
+Factories, large industrial parks and banks have declared shutdowns or found ways to minimise contact in offices.

 Confirmed cases in South Asia, including India, have increased to 1,145 with 12 deaths reported.

-In Sri Lanka, police arrested over 110 people for violating a curfew.
+In Sri Lanka, police arrested over 110 people for violating a curfe.
 The country has registered over 80 cases.

 Afghanistan, with 34 cases, reported its first death from the coronavirus on Sunday.